Nele82/Node-Express-fcc/README.md

 eventEmitter.emit('start', 23);

-# Node.js third-party modules - dependencies
+# THIRD PARTY MODULES - DEPENDENCIES

 These are, basically, outside solutions.
 They are not quality controlled and it's up to developers to assess whether they are useful or not.